jayasankai/Java/Springboot-Visa-API-Connector/README.md

  I've tested this service via Postman and also SOAP UI.
 Both clients are getting same error.
  So I assumed, Visa service is having some issue while responding to client.

+ ** However I am checking this further to check the issue.